carabina/MVReport/README.md

 MVReport
 ========

-Simple Objective-C framework for Report generation on iOS
+Lightweight Objective-C framework for report generation on iOS